November 11 | Winter Break Guidance from CRT

 Kallaco is an information distribution portal facilitating COVID-19 testing at William & Mary and a number of other universities in Virginia.
 Kallaco’s founders have a long history in software development and the healthcare space.
 One of the many reasons William & Mary selected Kallaco as a partner is their relationship with a robust network of national labs.
 William & Mary conducts a formal security review process within Information Technology, against which all enterprise applications are evaluated.
 The university’s chief information security officer completed that privacy review of Kallaco and is in frequent communication with the vendor to ensure that student and employee data is securely stored and privacy is protected.
 W&M’s university counsel and procurement offices also ensured our contract reflected William & Mary's commitment to privacy and appropriate data use.

 Editor’s note: Phased planning has amended some information included in the July 22 message.
 While W&M is allowing student to upload rapid test results to satisfy requirements for move-in and on-campus activities, the university asks that students still complete the test process with Kallaco, which provides a different type of COVID-19 test.
+Additionally, in October, W&M began offering voluntary COVID-19 tests to faculty and staff members for free.

 July 22, 2020